Last Reviewed: September 2, 2004

 If there is nothing in the Event Viewer, check the location of dtisapi6.dll on your web server and on the search form.
 If dtisapi6.dll is not in the location given in the search form, the server may return a 500 error without logging anything.
 For example, if the search form references /scripts/dtSearch/dtisapi6.dll and dtSearch Web is really in /dtSearch/dtisapi6.dll, the server will not find dtisapi6.dll when a search is started and will return the 500 error.
 If the server has more than one web site, check that the virtual directory where dtisapi6.dll is located is defined for the server that is being used for the search.

-To access the Event Viewer in Windows 2000 or Windows XP, click Start > Settings > Control Panel > Administrative Tools > Event Viewer.
+To access the Event Viewer, click Start > Settings > Control Panel > Administrative Tools > Event Viewer.
 Look in the System log for an error at the same time the message appeared.
 The log entry will contain an Event ID that you can use to determine the source of the problem.

 Event ID 36 Server failed to load application ' '.
 The error was '80004005'.